-Through the use of therapies such as EMDR (psychotherapy) combined with trauma informed yoga (somatic-therapy) one may experience these positive results even sooner.
-The importance of somatic therapies should be evident just considering the nature of almost every trauma: when trauma occurs it starts with a physical sensation, moves through our most primitive brain functions (emotions) and finally reaches our most advance brain functions of reason and logic.
+Through the use of therapies such as EMDR (psychotherapy) combined with trauma-informed yoga (somatic-therapy), one may experience these positive results even sooner.
+The importance of somatic therapies should be evident just considering the nature of almost every trauma: when trauma occurs it starts with a physical sensation, moves through our most primitive brain functions (emotions) and finally reaches our most advanced brain functions of reason and logic.
 If we do not help an individual recognize, acknowledge and work through the physical aspects of trauma getting to the cognitive effects is impaired.
 Therefore, the need to address the physical effects of trauma should always be a part of any trauma therapy such as EMDR or numerous others.

 Working with clinicians and their patients to provide somatic trauma therapy is what T.R.Y. is all about!
 We know and understand the importance of these therapies working in tandem to re-connect an individuals mind/body/spirit.